 - Moss roses

-From just a single plant or two to designing an entire bird-friendly flowerbed, these blooms can be amazing to add to the yard and very attractive to hungry birds.
+From just a single plant or two to deliberately designing an entire bird-friendly flowerbed, these blooms can be amazing to add to the yard and very attractive to hungry birds.

 Tips for Attracting Birds With Seed-Bearing Flowers

 When choosing which flowers to use to attract seed-eating birds, consider:

 - Climate: Choose flowers that can thrive in the local climate, taking into account water and sunlight levels.
 Also note growing season lengths to be sure the flowers will be able to reach their full potential, including reblooming if possible.

 - Soil Type: Flowers will be healthier and produce more blooms if the soil is nourishing.
 Choose plants that will thrive in your soil type, and use fertilizer, mulch, compost, and soil amendments as needed to keep the soil rich and nutritious for the plants.

 - Growth Height: Opt for flowers of different mature heights for a multi-layered, thick garden that will attract many birds.
 Plant taller flowers in the back of a bed and use tiered designs to give birds easy access to many different blooms.

 - Overall Space: Flowers can grow into wide clumps, and they will produce the best blooms if they have enough space to spread out.
 Good spacing will also give room for uneaten seeds to bloom into new plants.
 If there isn't enough space in your yard, consider growing flowers in containers.

 - Native Plants: Native flowers are often best because they're well adapted to local conditions and birds will recognize them as a food source more easily.
 Native plants will be hardier for your climate conditions, are resistant to pests and diseases, and will require less care to stay beautiful.